-“That easy for you was it?”
+“It was that easy for you was it?”

 “Yeah.
-I don’t know where you’re getting your ideas on how to keep people out, but you’re being very smart about it,” he admonishes you.
+I don’t know where you’re getting your ideas on how to keep people out, but you’re not being very smart about it,” he admonishes you.

-“What would suggest, Gerald.”
+“What would you suggest I do, Gerald.”

 “An electrified fence would be far more effective, I suppose.”

 “I’ll keep that in mind.”
 A tiny flame of hope flickers in your mind.

 “But there are ways around that too,” he tells you, quickly dousing your tiny flame.
 “And that Beware of Bigfoot sign that you put up, wasn’t fooling anyone.”

 “Do you mean, apart from the twenty or so Bigfoot hunters that camped out on your fathers front lawn, convinced that they had found irrefutable proof that Bigfoot exists?”
 You challenge Gerald’s assessment.

 You chuckle to yourself.
 “I know it did.”